WasatchPhotonics/Wasatch.NET/README.md

 The pre-compiled DLL provided in our lib/ directory was built from v2.2.8 using Visual Studio 2017 Community against the .NET 4.0 Client Profile.

+## Wasatch Enlighten

+Wasatch.NET does not come with the INF or other setup files required to associate Wasatch Photonic's VID/PID tuples with libusb-win32.
+The simplest solution for now is to install Enlighten, which automatically configures the low-level USB driver bindings.

 # Build Configuration

 Our standard DLL is built against .NET 4.0 Client Profile, with debugging